 Endemic of the Galapagos and found all over the islands, the demonic-looking Marine Iguana are unique among modern lizards in having the ability to forage in the sea.
-The feed on seaweed and algae and can dive for up to 12 metres and stay submerged for up to an hour while feeding.
+They feed on seaweed and algae, can dive for up to 12 metres and have the ability to stay submerged for up to an hour.
 Lethargic and somewhat difficult to see set against jet-black lava rocks, they are also dead silent except for when they sneeze excess salt from their front nostrils, an ability they developed as they evolved to marine life on Galapagos.
 A unique marine reptile it may be but still a reptile nonetheless – being cold-blooded means, & like all reptiles, it needs to recover energy by basking motionless in the sun for long periods of time, something that makes them rather easy to photograph.
 Just don’t get too close.
 You might scare them off or, even worse, get a spray of salt for your troubles.

 Inhabited since the early 20th century and officially settled in the 1920s by hardy Norwegians, Puerto Ayora today home to the majority of its the archipelago’s 25,000 population; it has expanded rapidly since the 1970s when it had a population of only a few hundred.